s3anmorrow/AssetManager/README.md

 AssetManager
 ============

 AssetManager is a reusuable object for preloading and working with all your bitmap game assets in an HTML5 game.
-Requires CreateJS (easelJS 0.7.1 / preloadJS 0.4.1).
+Requires CreateJS (easelJS 0.7.1 / preloadJS 0.4.1 / soundJS 0.5.2).

 USAGE:
 ------